udaan-iitt/editions/2022_Sept/GRE.md

 Overall, I feel that preparing for the GRE is better done over the long term with a couple of weeks of serious prep before the exam, rather than two whole months of dedicated preparation.
 I did not want to dedicate the whole summer to GRE, so I tried to cap the limit of time spent on prep at six hours per day (this did not matter - the most time I dedicated in a single day to prep was around 4 hours - the time taken to write a single practice test).
 Some people recommend taking 2 mock tests in a single day to build concentration and stamina which might be a critical factor for some of us.

-Before we conclude, we take a moment to reiterate that the GRE plays a very small part in the overall application of a candidate.
-So we would advise others to work on other things like
+Before I conclude, I will take a moment to reiterate that the GRE plays a very small part in the overall application of a candidate.
+So I would advise others to work on other things like

 - CGPA
 - Doing good projects or research work (if one is planning for PhD or thesis based master’s)